Nickflanagn24/searsteaks/README.md

 This planning phase ensures that the restaurant booking web application aligns with Agile methodology, MVC structure, and the project assessment criteria.

-#### ✅ Next Steps: Begin development by setting up Django, database models, and authentication.

-### How to Use This README

-- Keep it updated as the project progresses.
-- Modify it if the project scope changes.
-- Include links to wireframes, ERDs, and user journeys.

-### 📌 What's Next?

-Would you like to:
-- Refine this README further before moving on?
-- Start development by setting up Django & Git repository?

-Let me know how you'd like to proceed! 🚀